numist/numi.st/_posts/2022-08-17-what-is-mmt.md

 ## 1: People need money

-More formally: _the fundamental value of a dollar is non-zero because the market for dollars is propped up on the demand side by taxes._
+More formally: _the fundamental value of a dollar is non-zero because the market for dollars is propped up on the demand side by taxes._ If you're an American getting paid in baht, the IRS will ask for its cut in dollars[^expats].

 Within the United States, support for the dollar also extends to debts: